rouskinlab/seismic-rna/src/docs/howto/runwf.rst

   - You aligned to reference sequences that differ from the actual RNA.
   - Many reads misaligned (possibly because your FASTA file has several similar sequences), and your mapping quality filter did not remove misaligned reads.

+Mask crashes or hangs while producing few or no batch files
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Most likely, your system has run out of memory.
+You can confirm using a program that monitors memory usage (such as ``top`` in a Linux/macOS terminal, Activity Monitor on macOS, or Task Manager on Windows).
+If so, then you can either

+- Use fewer processors (with ``--max-procs``) to limit the memory usage, at the cost of slower processing.
+- Rerun Relate with smaller batches (with ``--batch-size``) to limit the size of each batch, at the cost of having more files with a larger total size.

 Cluster: Infer alternative structures by clustering reads' mutations
 --------------------------------------------------------------------------------